 The Stone Age was a prehistoric period that lasted more than 3 million years, from the point when human ancestors began using stone tools until the time we invented metalworking.
 Archaeologists often ...

+Add Yahoo as a preferred source to see more of our stories on Google.
 Archaeologists in southeast Austria discovered what could be one of the most impressive sites of its era in ancient Europe.
-The team found three circular ditch systems that date to around 6,500 years ...
+The ...

 Throughout history, volcanic eruptions have had serious consequences for human societies such as cold weather, lack of sun, and low crop yields.
 In the year 43 BC when a volcano in Alaska spewed large ...